 The Threat of Non-Provider Organizations Competing on Value

 Vertical integration is clearly the emerging model for national health corporations – for example, UnitedHealth Group and its Optum business unit operate PBM and provider businesses.
 If Walmart is able to close on the intended Humana acquisition, the integrated company will have retail sales roughly two and a half times CVS Health’s with several thousand grocery stores.
 Perhaps at some point Humana members will be rewarded for purchasing healthful foods.
 Anthem is planning on building its own PBM with help from CVS Health and earlier this month Cigna announced plans to purchase Express Scripts.

-Without the ability to leverage other segments of the healthcare sector to improve outcomes and lower medical losses, the national insurance carriers—as they stand now—are not able to compete.
+Without the ability to leverage customer analytics to determine other segments of the healthcare sector to improve outcomes and lower medical losses, the national insurance carriers—as they stand now—are not able to compete.
 Even at the regional level, leaders must ask themselves if their deep market footprint is enough to defend their position against integrated organizations that can engage consumers with a broad range of products and services.
 CVS Health’s performance-based network is a good example of how vertical integration opens opportunities to give insurers more leverage.
 It also underscores how diversification is critical to compete in today’s healthcare environment.

 Looking for more?